 Congregation / Person: Presbytery: PCANZ other oversight body LOM applicant Candidates Convenor STAGE 1 Assess local ministry Discern personal call to CC meet with LOM KCML assess Initial needs as part of review ordained ministry, in applicant for initial Applicant's steps & mission planning. discussion with parish. dialogue. academic record • Approve in principle that Contact CC.
 Guide application so that and advise on a LOM appointment Complete application all paperwork is completed. training required. could be suitable forms & other material.
 Consult with Parish (esp (normally through MSB).
 Foundational theology MSB convenor) or other NAW in a study. setting. consulting role.
 Talk to referees.
 Copy academic records to KCML.
 May recommend either LOM or NOM process.
 If LOM, then arrange for psychologist assessment.
 STAGE 2 Discern ministry - ate Committee, with (2) NAW reps.
 Discernment appointment: el, reported to Candidate.
-Congregation: MSB - vith LOM process, this is report ed to Presbytery interview candidate. for ratification Assessment (Dussla, dam, ass to thia) a success and Other: clarify Assessment (Presbytery see to 67465.2 employment & position. s (KCML).
-Training Agreement STAGE 3 LOM probation ministry LOM Probationer Appoint mentor for LOM KCML, alongside Probation & appointment begins (with a commissioning Begin ministry Probationer, work through learning needs assessment, Presbytery and their appointees, Training during a regular worship appointment. draft Training Agreement in actively support service).
+Congregation: MSB - vith LOM process, this is report ed to Presbytery interview candidate. for ratification this) a support out Other: clarify Assessment (Presbytery see to CTACE 2 employment & position. s (KCML).
+Training Agreement STAGE 3 LOM probation ministry LOM Probationer Appoint mentor for LOM KCML, alongside Probation & appointment begins Begin ministry Probationer, work through Presbytery and Training (with a commissioning during a regular worship appointment. learning needs assessment, draft Training Agreement in their appointees, actively support service).
 Meet with Supervisor, conjunction with KCML, LOM Probationer Interim Moderator mentor, and Ministry plan for Presbytery's during training. continues involvement.
-Reflection Group. training requirements. during training.
+Reflection Group. training requirements. uuring training.
 Congregation supports Reflection Group.
-HR Committee to oversee LOM Probationer during employment. training.
+HR Committee to oversee LOM Probationer during employment. training. employment.
 STAGE 4 MSB or Ministry Complete training, esp, Supervise final steps of KCML works with Call Committee bring FIE.
 Training Agreement.
-Once LOM as they write Can decision to the Final 'Crit Service'.
+Once LOM as they write Call decision to the Final 'Crit Service'.
 KCML consider the FIE their draft FIE. presbytery re.
 Terms of Formal interview with ready for examination, When KCML Call.
 MSB prior to being Presbytery appoints a consider it ready Congregational Meeting called. person(s) to consider it for for submission to vote on Call. final approval. they send it to Presbytery offer Call.
 Report to Presbytery.
 Presbytery for Moderator to arrange final approval.
 Ordination Service.
 STAGE 5 Appointing body draws Ordained and Inducted Ordination and Induction Ordination up letter of appointment as Local Ordained Service. & terms of Call Minister.
 Made full Involve LOM in life of (Appendix 9). member of presbytery. presbytery.
 Ensure PCANZ records are updated.
 STAGE 6 On-going support.
 Post-ordination training On-going support including On-going support Post- as agreed. monitoring that any post- as needed and ordination Apply for Certificate of ordination study is assisting in any Good Standing. completed in the approved post-ordination timeframe. training requirements.